0ssamaak0/DLTA-AI/README.md

 </details>

 # Segment Anything 🪄
-Labelmm provides a seamless expirence to use lastest Meta models [Segment Anything (SAM)](https://github.com/facebookresearch/segment-anything) and options to modify the results and export them
+DLTA-AI provides a seamless expirence to use lastest Meta models [Segment Anything (SAM)](https://github.com/facebookresearch/segment-anything) and options to modify the results and export them

 ![Segment Anything](assets/SAM.gif)

 # Input Modes 🎞️

-labelmm provides 3 Input modes:
+DLTA-AI provides 3 Input modes:

 - **Image** : for image annotation
 - **Directory** : for annotating images in a directory